TomasTV/go-crud/README.md

 # GOLANG

-## First approach to Go with a simply CRUD application
+## First approach to Go with a simple CRUD application